JICA Ogata Research Institute

 [Chapter 10]

-Japan’s ODA Scholarship Programs for International Students: Significance of Accepting International Students through Japan’s ODA
+Japan’s ODA Scholarship Programs for International Students: Supporting Japan’s Intellectual Contribution to the International Community

--Miki Sugimura, Vice President for Global Academic Affairs, Professor, Faculty of Human Sciences, Sophia University/ Visiting Research Fellow, JICA Ogata Sadako Research Institute for Peace and Development
+-Miki Sugimura, Sophia University/ Visiting Research Fellow, JICA Ogata Research Institute

 [Chapter 11]